 Date of birth: November 2, 1941.
 Claims to putting fame: Sank a 15 foot par putt at the 72nd hole of the

 1976 USPGA Championship to force a play-off and eventually go on to win.
 Writer

 of the best-selling book "Unconscious putting."
-Coach to Rory McIlroy.
+One-time coach to Rory McIlroy.